 In the ocean

 Sun corals are usually found in tropical and subtropical rocky and coral reefs all across the world’s oceans and seas.
-They are most commonly spotted in deep shaded areas such as crevices, pier pilings or caves.
+They are most commonly spotted in deeply shaded areas such as crevices, pier pilings or caves.
 They also build their colonies on artificial surfaces like pillars or shipwrecks.

-Sun corals are not aggressive and will do well with most other coral species, if given sufficient room.
+Sun corals are not aggressive and will do well with most other coral species if given sufficient room.

 Sun corals are masters at capturing prey.
-They will greedily accept mysis shrimp, brine shrimp, copepods, rotifers as well as meaty foods like pieces of clam, chopped fish or other seafood (scallops, shrimp, etc.).
+They will greedily accept Mysis shrimp, brine shrimp, copepods, rotifers as well as meaty foods like pieces of clam, chopped fish or other seafood (scallops, shrimp, etc.).

-Unless you have a tank full of other non-photosynthetic corals, you will want to target-feed your sun corals, which essentially means using a turkey baster or Julian’s thing to direct an underwater puff of food at the open feeding polyps.
+- Unless you have a tank full of other non-photosynthetic corals, you will want to target-feed your sun corals, which essentially means using a turkey baster or Julian’s thing to direct an underwater puff of food at the open feeding polyps.

 - Which brings up another important point–many people report that sun corals’ preferred time to eat is after lights out.
 Over time, you can coax them out earlier, but warned that the sun coral may extend your bedtime (depending on when you have lights out.

-You could feed your sun corals small amounts of food as often as you like, but if you’re looking for a recommendation–start with feeding them 2-3 times a week.
+- You could feed your sun polyp coral small amounts of food as often as you like, but if you’re looking for a recommendation–start with feeding them 2-3 times a week.
 Assess whether they are happy and growing with that frequency.